hexawyz/Exo/ReadMe.md

   This executable is runnable as a Windows service or regular console application (useful for debugging).
   It centralizes the management of all devices and implements all the features.
 * Exo.Overlay:
-  A user-facing application that will display overlay notifications, and (in the future) provide means of interacting with the service, such as starting the settings UI.
+  A user-facing application that will display overlay notifications, and provide means of interacting with the service, such as starting the settings UI.
+  It displays a custom menu that will in the future, run command that are programmed by the user (you!) within the service.
 * Exo.Settings.UI:
   A modern WinUI 3 user interface that will communicate with the service and provide graphical view and controls over your devices.